top of page

 I put together 10 simple things you can do today to improve your digital marketing strategy for your dog walking or pet sitting business (without the need for paid advertising):

-1. Get a website for your business.
+1. Get a website that works for your pet care business

 Having a website is like having a home in the digital space to welcome your clients.
 You can easily create (or customize with one of our website templates) or get a designer (we can help!) to create one that’s professionally designed and user-friendly for new and returning clients.

 But you don’t want just ANY website.
 It shouldn’t JUST be pretty.
 It needs to be working FOR you.
-Your website can and should act as your:

 • Salesperson and customer service person